Haoheng-Tang/DiGress/README.md

   - Execute the script:```bash Miniconda3-latest-Linux-x86_64.sh```
   Review the license agreement (press Enter and then type `yes`).
-  Crucial Step: When prompted for the installation location, it will default to /root/miniconda3.
-Do not press enter.
-Instead, type:`/workspace/miniconda3`
+  Crucial Step: When prompted for the installation location, it will default to `/root/miniconda3`.
+Do not press `enter`.
+Instead, type:`/workspace/miniconda3`.
   When asked if you want to initialize Miniconda by running conda init, type `yes`.

   - Apply Changes